Quansight-Labs/quansight-labs-site/posts/2021/11/pydata-extensibility-vision.md

 <!-- ![scipy.ndimage dispatch schema](https://drive.google.com/uc?export=view&id=1-ZoVxenDufJuUwcONV_mFY0NFNY3wOCq) -->

+A careful reader may note that there's a gray area left: what if some SciPy function or submodule is mostly pure Python + NumPy, but relies on a small amount of compiled code (which may be private API) for performance?
+It may then not be completely clear what should be done.
+In some cases it may make sense to make that private API public and dispatch on it, in other cases dispatching should happen at the top-level - and perhaps there are better solutions to allow reuse of the pure Python code.

 ## Goals, wishes, and constraints

-Goal: separate the interface from the implementation and let the dispatching system help users and library authors write generic code that works with different kinds of arrays.
+The main goal is to separate the interface from the implementation and let the dispatching system help users and library authors write generic code that works with different kinds of arrays.

 The new dispatching system implemented for SciPy and scikits should:

-* make the API extendable and add the possibility to support alternative array libraries, not just NumPy
+* add the possibility to support alternative array libraries, not just NumPy
 * provide a way to select a different backend for the same array type (examples:
   `scipy.fft` + alternative CPU FFT libraries like [pyFFTW](https://github.com/pyFFTW/pyFFTW),
   or scikit-learn + [an Intel optimized